Would you like to see more content like this?

 Michael Shapcott wants a fund to make affordable housing more attainable. www.thestar.com To get the new affordable homes Toronto requires, the city needs a dedicated housing fund.

 Peter Rosenthal, Professor at the University of Toronto, has a big idea about policing. www.thestar.com If fewer of Toronto’s police officers carried guns, many lives would be saved.

 What about a ravine park? www.thestar.com A city of Toronto's size and stature ought to have a world-class park.
 And our ravines are perfectly placed to become just that.

 Chris Penrose thinks co-operation is the key. www.thestar.com The difference in educational achievement among various demographics was not created by schools, and cannot be schools' alone to solve.

 Ken Greenberg, former Director of Urban Design and Architecture for Toronto, wants us to see the big picture. www.thestar.com As Toronto undergoes an extraordinary transformation, it’s more important than ever to understand how all of the city's issues are interconnected.

-Colette Murphy’s Big Idea is to expect more from public infrastructure investments. www.thestar.com Far-sighted cities around the world are adopting an improved process for ensuring that all residents benefit from infrastructure investments.
+Colette Murphy’s Big Idea is about infrastructure. www.thestar.com Far-sighted cities around the world are adopting an improved process for ensuring that all residents benefit from infrastructure investments.